 Michael Pavento focuses his practice on intellectual property law.
 He advises established companies and start-up ventures in a wide range of intellectual property matters, including the procurement and exploitation of intellectual property rights and the management of intellectual assets.

-Mr. Pavento is a registered patent attorney whose areas of core technical competence include: telecom, computers and networking systems, software, e-commerce, virtual payment card transactions and payment processing systems, on-line banking, mechanical systems and devices, bioinformatics and business methods.
+Mr. Pavento is a registered patent attorney whose areas of core technical competence include: telecom, software, computer and networking systems, cloud computing, distributed data storage systems, AI, AR, VR, IoT, e-commerce, logistics systems, image processing, optics, virtual payment card transactions, payment processing systems, on-line banking, block chain, aeronautical, medical devices, mechanical systems and devices, bioinformatics, consumer electronics, green energy solutions, among others.
 He regularly evaluates patent rights and renders opinions with respect to invalidity, infringement and freedom-to-operate issues and design-around options.
 He also regularly prepares and prosecutes domestic and international patent applications and manages domestic and international patent portfolios.
 He has extensive experience handling and settling patent disputes and litigation matters.

-Mr. Pavento has handled dozens of inter partes and ex parte patent reexamination proceedings, inter partes Reviews, and covered business method patent reviews.
+Mr. Pavento has handled dozens of inter partes and ex parte patent reexamination proceedings, Inter Partes Reviews, Post Grant Reviews, and Covered Business Method patent reviews.

 In addition, Mr. Pavento has significant expertise in open source software licensing.
 He has helped clients develop open source usage policies and implement compliance programs.
 He manages large-scale open source code audits and routinely advises clients with respect to compliance and remediation issues.